DGI-Grinnell/grinnell-theme/README.txt

 - color module integration
 -- link color
 -- search button color(s)
-- theme setting which enables the contact form in the footer
 - theme setting to upload a custom banner (use custom icon as banner?)
 - general theming